6.2 The Basic Components of Prehospital Medicine

 Karen Piette, MHS, CMA

-Before the basic components of prehospital medicine are discussed, it is important to be familiar with medical direction used in EMS systems.
-Medical direction comes from qualified physicians based upon state, regional and local guidelines.
+Before discussing the basic components of prehospital medicine, it is important to understand medical direction in EMS systems.
+Medical direction is provided by qualified physicians who base their decisions on state, regional, and local guidelines.
 These guidelines are based on current research and local needs.
-The ems medical director in most systems defines the clinical guidelines that advanced level providers function under.
-As part of medical direction, they are involved in quality review of most critical calls.
-They are involved in the quality improvement functions within an agency, constantly looking at ways to improve the delivery of prehospital emergency care.
+In most systems, the EMS medical director defines the clinical guidelines under which advanced-level providers function.
+As part of their role, medical directors are involved in reviewing critical calls for quality assurance.
+They also play a key role in the agency’s quality improvement efforts, continually seeking ways to enhance the delivery of prehospital emergency care.

 First Response

-First responders are those medical trained providers who will arrive prior to the Ambulance of EMS responders.
-These responders may be public safety personnel (police, fire or off-duty healthcare workers) or industrial responders who may respond to an industrial accident.
-In critical situations, these first responders may reach the patient and administer lifesaving care within minutes of the incident.
-This critical care has demonstrated a greater chance of survival for the patient.
-Most providers that fall into this group are trained at the Emergency Medical Responder (EMR) level or higher.
+First responders are medically trained providers who arrive at the scene before EMS responders.
+These responders may include public safety officers (police, fire, or off-duty healthcare workers) or industrial responders at the site of an industrial accident.
+In critical situations, first responders can provide life-saving care within minutes of the incident, significantly improving the patient’s chances of survival.
+Most individuals in this group are trained at the emergency medical responder (EMR) level or higher.

 Disease Dissection: Coronary Artery Disease